 Carbon Capture and Storage (CCS) has become a hot-button topic in oil and gas, energy policy, and sustainability conversations worldwide.
 But few, apart from the geologists and engineers who work directly in CCS, understand what it is.

-This article is an introduction into the process and science of CCS, so that it can be understood by everyone.
+This article is an introduction to the process and science of CCS, so that it can be understood by everyone.

 What is carbon capture?